sergiohinojosa/dashboards-dt-kubernetes/README.md

 ### Kubernetes Clusters Overview
 Dashboards for getting an overview of your Kubernetes Clusters, your Applications/Namespaces Health and it's utilization.

 Import via BizOps configurator https://dynatrace.github.io/BizOpsConfigurator/

+⚠️ In order for the entities to be filtered properly, you'll need to add a tag `[Kubernetes]namespace` to your services/pods, so this could be filtered properly in the performance engineering dashboard.
+This will be later OOTB in the product.

 ### Overview
 ![#](img/overview.png)